People / Mark Trachtenberg

 • Member, Education Council, United Way of Greater Houston

-• Frequent speaker at State Bar and Houston Bar Association Continuing Legal Education programs, on a variety of topics, including arbitration-related litigation, the Texas Supreme Court, school finance litigation, and oil and gas law
+• Frequent speaker at State Bar and Houston Bar Association Continuing Legal Education programs, on a variety of topics, including arbitration-related litigation, the Texas Supreme Court, preservation of error, legal writing, and oil and gas law

 • Special Assistant Disciplinary Counsel, Texas Commission for Lawyer Discipline